danriti/code24/README.md

 Now select a frequency for accomplishing a Code24 project with your partner (i.e. once a month, 6 times a year, etc) and go to Step 1.

+And don't forget to blog about your project and the cool stuff you just learned!

 ## Tools